By: Greg Hand

 According to Rawe, a Cincinnati lawyer attributed the name to a Sunday school superintendent named Roger Bear.
 Rawe cited yet another version in which Leonard Baehr launched the name when he was photographed next to a Stutz Bearcat in 1914.
 By 1980, UC's athletic department was endorsing three separate versions: the cheer at the 1914 Kentucky game; the Leonard Baehr and Stutz Bearcat photo; Jack Ryder's 1912 football story.
 Only the first is correct and documented.

-Although Jack Ryder was a beloved reporter in Cincinnati, he did not report on the Bearcats before 1919.
-Further, UC did not play Tennessee in 1912, and, in fact, did not play the Volunteers before 1919.
+Jack Ryder was a beloved sports reporter in Cincinnati, but he did not report on the Bearcats before 1919.
+Further, UC did not play Tennessee in 1912.
+UC didplay the Volunteers in 1904, but the reports of that game in Cincinnati’s newspapers did not mention Bearcats at all.

 If Leonard Baehr was ever photographed next to a Stutz Bearcat, on the field or off, the photo does not survive.
 There is a photo of Mr. Baehr in the 1915 UC yearbook, sitting in an automobile.
 However, the automobile is a touring car - not a Stutz Bearcat.